Bishambhar Nath Pande

-Bishambhar Nath Pande (23 December 1906 - 1 June 1998) was a freedom fighter, social worker, and parliamentarian in India.
+Bishambhar Nath Pande (23 December 1906 - 1 June 1998) was a freedom fighter, social worker, writer, ideological historical negationist and parliamentarian in India.
 Pande devoted his life to the cause of national integration, and to the spread of the Gandhian way of life.

 Life

 B. N. Pande was a member of the Indian National Congress and a close associate of Jawaharlal Nehru, the first prime minister of the Republic of India, as well as of Indira Gandhi, Rajiv Gandhi and Sonia Gandhi.
 He pursued a Gandhian philosophy and was for 18 years vice-chairman of the Gandhi Smriti and Darshan Samiti (GSDS), which aims to spread Gandhian principles and philosophy globally.

 Pande gave lectures in countries such as Japan, Russia, Germany and Canada on the life and ideals of Mohandas K. Gandhi.

 Awards

 In 1976, Pande was awarded the Padma Shri for his achievements in the field of social work.

 Pande was awarded the Indira Gandhi Award for National Integration by then Indian prime minister P. V. Narasimha Rao in 1996 for his lifetime achievements in the field of Hindu-Muslim unity in India.
 He was also awarded the Khuda Baksh Award for his contribution to the composite culture of India.